Gulf Coast Gallery

 - See a thriving ecosystem under beams of a derelict oil rig.

-For thousands of years, ecosystems along the Gulf of Mexico remained pristine and unaltered except by forces of nature.
+For thousands of years, the Gulf of Mexico's ecosystems remained pristine and unaltered except by forces of nature.

-Bays and estuaries harbored a wealth of aquatic species in lush sea grass beds and clear salt marsh channels.
-Seashores and barrier islands provided undisturbed habitat for a rich diversity of organisms.
-Coastal ecosystems of the Gulf of Mexico were healthy, resilient and highly productive.
+Bays and estuaries harbored a wealth of aquatic species, and seashores and barrier islands provided undisturbed habitat for many organisms.

 Rigs to Reefs

-In an effort to augment such habitats in the Gulf, the federal "Rigs to Reefs" program arranges for derelict rigs to be sunk on site rather than hauled away.
+In an effort to establish these communities, the federal "Rigs to Reefs" program sinks derelict rigs on site rather than hauling them away.